tw7649116/Tea_dispensable_genome/Structural variation/SV.md

 ~/soft/SURVIVOR/Debug/SURVIVOR stats all.merge.50percent.vcf -1 -1 -1 all_merge.summary
 ```
 The 01 coding column of the samples were then isolated from the merged vcf file.

+SV affected genes were identified using a in-house perl script (Get_harbor_gene.pl).